DEVELOPMENT IN NEARBY NEIGHBORHOODS

 The location for the shops (roughly across the street from Marshalls and Famous Footwear Stores and near an existing Jewel-Osco grocery store) was regarded as not out of character for the community.
 But nearby single-family homeowners were shocked seven months later to find the developer, GW Properties, had acquired an adjacent plot of land on which it wanted to annex a 110-unit apartment building, according to an October 14, 2021 Block Club Chicago article.

+The new proposal also includes four independent one-story retail buildings for 10-12 businesses mainly fronting off Irving Park Road.
+About 125 parking spaces would be reserved for the retail area.
+The apartment complex would include a 205-car parking garage on the ground floor and sport amenities such as a pool and grilling area, fitness center, and a co-working room.
 While city rules require 20% of the residential units of large apartment complexes to be designated affordable (reserved for residents earning 60% or less than the median income in the local area), it is unknown whether the developer will use his option to pay a penalty to partially buy out of the requirement.
-The entire project needs a zoning change from RS-3 Residential Single-Unit to a B2-3 Neighborhood Mixed-Use District in order to be approved.
+The entire project needed a zoning change from RS-3 Residential Single-Unit to a B2-3 Neighborhood Mixed-Use District in order to be approved.

 Fourth Proposal